Do Ya (The Move song): Electric Light Orchestra version

-Electric Light Orchestra (ELO) began to perform "Do Ya" live with Lynne on lead vocals from 1973 to 1975, and also integrated its riff into live versions of 10538 Overture as seen on their 1974 album The Night the Light Went On in Long Beach.
+Electric Light Orchestra (ELO) began to perform "Do Ya" live with Lynne on lead vocals from 1973 to 1975, and also integrated its riff into live versions of "10538 Overture" as heard on their 1974 live album The Night the Light Went On in Long Beach.
 They recorded it in the studio for inclusion on the 1976 album A New World Record.
 In a 1978 interview for Australian radio stations 2SM and 3XY, Bev Bevan stated the reason for the re-recording was that, after ELO had added the song to their live performances, a music journalist asked the band their opinion of "the original version" by Todd Rundgren.
 (Utopia, a band Rundgren started in 1974, had been performing "Do Ya" in concert, and included a live recording on the 1975 Another Live.)
 Bevan said they decided to re-record it as ELO in order to "let everyone know that it's a Jeff Lynne song."

 According to Billboard it has "an irresistibly catchy melody line and syncopated beat."
 Cash Box wrote that it was "a smash for the Move and that this arrangement treats the classic with all the respect it demands."
-Record World said that ELO " embellish[ed] the song with a lavish production."
+Record World said that ELO "embellish[ed] the song with a lavish production."

 Ultimate Classic Rock critic Michael Gallucci rated it ELO's seventh best song, writing that it features one of rock's all-time greatest guitar riffs."

+Something Else! critic S. Victor Aaron said that "ELO had never rocked harder" and that "By this time, Lynne had achieved complete mastery of the delicate balance between rock and orchestral arrangements, and even the heavy presence of strings didn’t do anything to take away from the song’s raw, cocksure bent, with Lynne growling and boasting to his target for affections about all the things he’s seen 'but never seen nuttin’ like you.'"

 In 2000, Lynne found an unedited alternative mix for the song, also recorded in 1976, that he decided he preferred over the album cut.
 A digital remaster of the track is included on the compilation box set Flashback.